helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 annotation.

 Data JDBC also recognizes a transaction annotation declared directly on the repository type.
-This support is currently an interim bridge.
-Helidon copies the annotation to the generated implementation, but it does not search parent interfaces for type annotations or resolve competing annotations.
-It also does not define precedence between a type annotation and a method annotation.
+Helidon does not inherit these annotations from parent interfaces, resolve conflicting annotations, or define precedence between an annotation on the repository type and one on a repository method.
-Because the annotation is placed on the generated implementation type, it can also affect interception of generated constructors and lifecycle methods.

 An application service provides the clearest transaction boundary when several repository or client operations must succeed or fail together.
 Placing the